The SEVP, CFO of Hanmi Financial (HAFC) is Buying Shares

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.

 Hanmi Financial Corp. is holding company, which engages in the provision of commercial banking and financial services.
-The firm operates through its subsidiary, Hanmi Bank.
-Its services include demand, time and savings deposits; and commercial and industrial, real estate, and consumer lending.
+It offers checking, money market and savings, treasury management, and loans.
+The company was founded on March 14, 2000 and is headquartered in Los Angeles, CA.